shadowboxingapp/shadowboxingapp.github.io/_posts/2022-08-16-benefits-of-hiit.md

 ---
 title: "The Many Benefits of HIIT Training for Boxing"
 imageCode: "pushups"
-description: "Are you looking for a challenging HIIT workout routine?
+description: "Are you looking for a challenging HIIT workout routine to improve your explosiveness in boxing?
 This guide will show you how to do HIIT training and provides a sample workout routine to get you started."
 layout: post
 category: HIIT workouts
 contextualAd: "Use HIIT principles in your boxing workouts using this mobile app that will help you work on your technique, strenght and cardio."